Effective brand positioning is a key ingredient to the world’s most successful businesses. This includes both B2C and B2B brands alike.

-Strong positioning clearly establishes your brand’s value in your customers’ minds, making them more likely to pay a premium price over a less effectively positioned competitor.
+Strong positioning in marketing clearly establishes your brand’s value in your customers’ minds, making them more likely to pay a premium price over a less effectively positioned competitor.

-Finally, clearly defined positioning informs your brand’s story at all levels.
+Finally, clearly defined positioning informs your brand story at all levels.
 It enables you to craft a consistent, compelling narrative across your brand’s many touchpoints.

 The world’s strongest brands are positioned in our minds in ways that feel timeless and intrinsic.
-Creating strong positioning isn’t magic, though.
-Like all things branding, it starts with good old-fashioned research.
+Creating strong competitive positioning isn’t magic, though.
+Like all things branding, it starts with good old-fashioned brand research.

 There are three fundamental areas of understanding you need before you can position your brand.
-You need to understand your customers, your competitors, and your brand’s value proposition.
+You need to understand your customers, your competitors, and your company itself.

 Understand Your Customers